sannan7224/Heart-Disease-Prediction-using-ML/README.md

 Our methodology follows a structured pipeline to ensure comprehensive and effective model development:

 ### 1. Data Acquisition
-The dataset used for identifying heart disease was sourced from the Kaggle platform and can be accessed at [Kaggle Heart Disease Dataset](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset).
+The dataset used for identifying heart disease was sourced from the Kaggle platform.
 It comprises 1000 samples with 16 features, and experts labeled this two-class dataset based on whether patients had heart disease or not.

 ### 2. Data Preprocessing
 Data preprocessing is crucial in transforming raw data into a clean and usable format.
 This involves: